Southern Yakutia (Sakha)

 across the Soviet Union with remarkable engineering feats that still stand

-figure whose profound love is for the practical works of life.
-In short, he is
+selfless public figure with a profound love for the practical works of life,

 At six-foot-two tall, Boris appears burly with high

-cheekbones, a broad nose, an upright frame, an unclassified complexion and wavy
+cheekbones, a broad nose, an upright frame, an unclassified complexion, and

-black hair that he rarely crops.
-His features give him a unique appearance,
+wavy black hair that he rarely crops.
+His features give him a unique appearance

-making it more difficult for anyone to determine whether he is Slavic, Turkic,
+that makes it more difficult for anyone to determine whether he is Slavic,

-Lithuanian, Turanian or any of the ethnicities of the Caucasus.
-In fact, he is
+Turkic, Lithuanian, Turanian or any of the ethnicities of the Caucasus.
+In

-a classic product of generations of inter-racial and inter-ethnic mixing by
+fact, he is a classic product of generations of inter-racial and inter-ethnic

 Boris's solemn disposition, boisterous nature, and raucous voice make it easy for a